 Who can certify death?

-Unless you are an RN coroner investigator employed by the OCC, RNs and RPNs do not have the authority to sign Medical Certificates of Death.
 For clarification about the differences between certifying death and pronouncing death, review the definitions by the Canadian Medical Protective Association.

 - Electronic Medical Certificates of Death (go to Practice Resources tab, scroll down to Issuing Medical Certificates of Death)